MooersLab/cctbxsnips-neosnippets/README.md

 It also works with Neovim.
 Its development has plateaued.

-There are other snippets managers for Vim and NeoVim, such as ultisnips and snipmate.
+There are other snippets managers for Vim and NeoVim, such as `ultisnip`s and `snipmate`.
 To complicate matters more, there several alternate systems for managing plugins.

 ## The problems that this repo addresses

 1. **Facilitate code reuse**.
 The use of code snippets can save time by reusing existing code.
-The presence of tab stops in code snippets can help ensure that all parameters that need customization to a new problem are considered.
+The presence of tab stops in code snippets can help ensure that all parameters that need to be customized for a new problem are considered.
 Thus, tab stops can reduce subsequent debugging.

 3. **Use of Emacs to edit Jupyter and Colab code and markdown cells** The existing snippet formats for Jupyter and Colab notebooks do not support tab triggers and tab stops: These are standard features of code snippet systems in most text editors.